-Most recently Ms. Briggs made her successful debut in the title role of Madama Butterfly with Opéra Louisiane, debuted at Carnegie Hall with the New England Symphonic Ensemble, and sang Verdi’s Messa da Requiem with the San Francisco Choral Society at Davies Symphony Hall.
-In 2017, she will appear as Marschallin in excerpts of Der Rosenkavalier with Fremont Symphony Orchestra, perform Bruckner’s Te Deum with Oakland Symphony, return to Baton Rouge for Opéra Louisiane‘s 10th Anniversary Gala, and make two important debuts: Nedda in I Pagliacci with Festival Opera and the title role in Joplin’s Treemonisha with Mississippi Symphony Orchestra.
+Ms. Briggs made her successful debut in the title role of Madama Butterfly with Opéra Louisiane, debuted at Carnegie Hall with the New England Symphonic Ensemble, and sang Verdi’s Messa da Requiem with the San Francisco Choral Society at Davies Symphony Hall.
+Most recently, she appeared as Marschallin in excerpts of Der Rosenkavalier with Fremont Symphony Orchestra, performed Bruckner’s Te Deum with Oakland Symphony, returned to Baton Rouge for Opéra Louisiane‘s 10th Anniversary Gala, and debuted as Nedda in I Pagliacci with Festival Opera and in the title role of Joplin’s Treemonisha with Mississippi Symphony Orchestra.

 As a critically acclaimed Verdi soprano, Ms. Briggs is known for the depth and beauty of her voluptuous voice.
 Ms. Briggs is hailed as “an artist of vocal sensitivity, theatrical wisdom and integrity.”
 Her commanding stage presence and moving interpretations have brought her to great success singing the title role in Aida with Nevada Opera, Sacramento Opera and Cedar Rapids Opera and Leonora in Il Trovatora with El Paso Opera, Opera Roanoke and Festival Opera of Walnut Creek as well as Amelia in Un Ballo in Maschera with Festival Opera of Walnut Creek.